nakov/Practical-Cryptography-for-Developers-Book/symmetric-key-ciphers/popular-symmetric-algorithms.md

 ## Other Popular Symmetric Ciphers

-Other **modern secure symmetric ciphers**, used more rarely than EAS and ChaCha20, but still popular in the software developer and information security communities, are the following:
+Other **modern secure symmetric ciphers**, used more rarely than AES and ChaCha20, but still popular in the software developer and information security communities, are the following:

 * [**Serpent**](https://en.wikipedia.org/wiki/Serpent_%28cipher%29) - secure symmetric-key block cipher \(key size: 128, 192 or 256 bits\), public domain, not patented
 * [**Twofish**](https://en.wikipedia.org/wiki/Twofish) - secure symmetric-key block cipher \(key sizes: 128, 192 or 256 bits\), royalty-free, not patented